zikula/core/src/lib/Zikula/Component/Wizard/README.md

 -----

 A Stage is simply a class which implements the StageInterface.
-It defines a **name**, a **template name** and any **template parameters** that stage will require in its template.
+It defines a **name**, a **template name** and any **template parameters** that stage will require.
 A stage must also define whether it is **necessary** by possibly completing some logic and returning a boolean.

 Stages may optionally implement:
  - `InjectContainerInterface` if the Stage requires the Symfony container